JOOT49/Celeste-Texture-Randomizer/README.md

-## Deployment
+## Building

-To deploy this project run
+To build this project run

 ```bash
   python3 randomizer.py
 ```

-or package it yourself with
+or make it an executable yourself with

 ```bash
   pyinstaller --onefile --windowed Randomizer.py